-The person responsible for ensuring manual handling assessments are carried out is:
+The person responsible for carrying out the manual handling assessments is:

 Responsibility for implementation of manual handling assessments and any controls that are required rests with the nominated person above, supported by any other employees as required.

 The manager/supervisor will monitor the effectiveness of the manual handling assessments.
 Any deficiencies will be reported to the person responsible for carrying out the manual handling assessments.